New Zealand: Full Travel Guide|Itinerary|Tips

 Larnach Castle, A place of unusual vistas

 The country’s currency is known as New Zealand Dollar.
 However, exchanging currency in New Zealand might turn out expensive.
-It is better to carry up to 200-300 NZD cash before entering accompanied along with some internationally accepted credit cards.
+It is better to carry up to 200-300 NZD cash and some internationally accepted credit cards with you.
 Many shops and restaurants accept credit cards and you can use cards like YouTrip to avoid paying exchange rates on each transaction.

 Unique Moraki Boulders look like Dino Eggs !

 New Zealand is a land of vast open spaces with low population.
 All of its cities and most towns have public buses & trams, few local airports, none to get around in remote areas.
 The sub urban rail systems are only in major cities like Auckland, Wellington & Christchurch.

 Which Transport Options to Choose: You should choose your transport option as per your needs and considering the distances you are going to travel.
 It is easier and ideal to rent a car in order to access most parts of New Zealand.
 The roads are sealed and well connected everywhere to enjoy scenery while driving.